 - Decide on a domain name (mine is routetoretire.com).

 Sounds easy enough, right?
 Let’s get started!

 When you create a website, it needs to live somewhere on the Internet if people are going to be able to get to it.
-You could actually setup your own server at home to do this, but the cost and complexity don’t make that very feasible for most people.
-There are companies that specialize in this area and because they can do this on a large scale, they are able to offer it pretty inexpensively.
+You could actually set up your own server at home to do this, but the cost and complexity don’t make that very feasible for most people.
+Some companies specialize in this area and because they can do this on a large scale, they can offer it pretty inexpensively.